 Should you be purchasing a really expensive domain, this could be quite the first-year savings amount.
 Just understand that you will be charged the full amount for the domain in the second year and beyond.

 Trustworthy brand: You don’t have to worry about GoDaddy suddenly disappearing from the web hosting landscape.
 It dates back to 1997, and it became the largest domain registrar several years later.
-It continues to have one of the most popular brand names in the industry, and it has roughly 60 million domain names registered.
+It continues to have one of the most popular brand names in the industry, and it has over 84 million domain names registered.

 Multiple hosting options: Like Namecheap, GoDaddy gives you a wide range of options for your hosting needs.
-You can select among shared hosting, WordPress hosting, business hosting, VPS hosting, and dedicated hosting.
+You can select among shared hosting, WordPress hosting, ecommerce hosting, and VPS hosting.
 As your site’s needs change while you are growing your business, you can move from one hosting service to another under the GoDaddy umbrella.

 Unlimited bandwidth: GoDaddy provides unlimited bandwidth for your hosted website, even when you are using one of the lower pricing tiers.
 This is a benefit for sites that have quite a bit of traffic.
 (However, if GoDaddy determines your site is using too much bandwidth, it may try to convince you to move to a higher pricing tier.)